 Aric Wong, CPA, MBT

-Aric is a Tax Manager in the tax department at KROST.
-He has been in the public accounting profession for over 7 years.
+Aric Wong is a Director in the tax department at KROST.
+He has been in the public accounting profession for over 10 years.

 Aric is currently a 3rd-degree black belt in Taekwondo and has coached kids and adolescents as young as 3 years old.

-• Member of California Institute of Certified Public Accountants
+- Member of California Institute of Certified Public Accountants (CalCPA)

 Aric's Thought Leadership

 The U.S. Supreme Court has agreed to hear a case challenging the constitutionality of the Patient Protection and Affordable Care Act (PPACA) in California v.
 Texas.
 Previously known as Texas v.
 US in the lower courts, the U.S. Court of Appeals declared that the requirement for individuals to carry health insurance was unconstitutional.
 This decision was largely based Read the full article…

 The overhaul of the Tax Cuts and Jobs Act (TCJA) has proven to be a challenge since it took effect in 2018.
 As tax advisors struggle to understand the implications for their clients, the resource-deprived Internal Revenue Service has made efforts to issue guidance on how to implement many of the complex provisions.
 One of Read the full article…

 Below is a preview of one of the articles in the new KROST Quarterly Hospitality Issue, “The Battle to be a Profitable Restaurant: How to Deal with Employee Theft” by Aric Wong, CPA, Manager – Tax.
 “With 72,000+ restaurants in California, the state does everything possible to ensure taxes are properly reported, collected, and paid Read the full article…

 Taxpayers constantly feel entitled to deduct losses from their businesses and investments.
 However, taxpayers need to be aware of the multiple loss rules provided by the Internal Revenue Code that limit the ability to deduct these losses from their trade or businesses.
 Taxpayers need to take their losses through four different loss limitations before one Read the full article…